ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 ### Deliverables
 Python code and documentation to capture community material generation, transfer, recycling and reuse data and link it to USEEIO

-Apply for Summer Internships: <a href="http://smartcities.gatech.edu/gscc-application" target="gatechapp">Georgia Tech Students</a> |
-<a href="https://model.georgia.org" target="gaother">Other Georgia Universities</a>

 <a name="scenario-analysis"></a><br><br>